Polynomial root-finding: Finding one root

-Though the convergence is generally quadratic, it may converge much slowly or even not converge at all.
-In particular, if the polynomial has no real root, and $x_0$ is real, then Newton's method cannot converge.
+Though the rate of convergence of Newton's method is generally quadratic, it might converge much slowly or even not converge at all.
+In particular, if the polynomial has no real root, and $x_0$ is chosen to be a real number, then Newton's method cannot converge.
 However, if the polynomial has a real root, which is larger than the larger real root of its derivative, then Newton's method converges quadratically to this largest root if $x_0$ is larger than this larger root (there are easy ways for computing an upper bound of the roots, see Properties of polynomial roots).
-This is the starting point of Horner method for computing the roots.
+This is the starting point of Horner's method for computing the roots.